johnstontrav/klairejohnston-hugo-cms/site/content/post/this-is-what-a-real-bushfire-plan-looks-like.md

 You stop at a service centre that has a long queue for McDonald's throbbing with impatience.

-As you check for latest alerts, you remember two things you forgot to pack, because you forgot they should even be on the list.
+As you check for latest alerts, you remember two things you forgot to pack because you omitted them from the list.

-Then you look at your Nissan Micra which, at capacity, has failed to attain the speed limit on the highway and think of items you left behind knowingly, which were built for the bushfire plan you made when you thought you had two cars to pack, with three other people to help, and a trailer in tow.
+Then you look at your Nissan Micra which, at capacity, has failed to sustain the speed limit on the highway and think of items you left behind knowingly, which were built for the bushfire plan you made when you had two cars to pack, with three other people to help, and a trailer in tow.

 Your dog looks forlorn.